Lake Clearwater

+A small village of holiday homes, also called Lake Clearwater, is located between Lake Clearwater and the smaller neighbour Lake Camp.
 Road access to Lake Clearwater is approximately 38 km past Mount Somers and the last half is an unsealed gravel road.
 No dogs or motor powered craft are permitted on the lake as it is a wildlife reserve, however strong and consistent winds funnelled off the bounding mountains make it an ideal lake for windsurfing and kitesurfing.
 The adjacent, and smaller, Lake Camp is used by motor powered water craft.

-The lake is a breeding site for the Great crested grebe.
+The lake is a breeding site for the great crested grebe.